AllanOricil/salesforce-schema-builder/README.md

 Then click on the Save button and the new object will be on the new Environment.

-# How to Refresh Custom Objects, Labels and Global Value Sets for the new Username
+# How to Refresh Custom Objects, Labels and Global Value Sets after switching to a new Environment

 Everytime you choose a new Environment click on the Refresh button and wait a few seconds to see new Custom Objects, Labels and Global Value Sets on the forms.
 You can also close and open again the Schema Builder to get the metadata related to the new environment.